opendr-eu/opendr/projects/python/perception/facial_expression_recognition/image_based_facial_emotion_estimation/README.md

 ```

 The argument `image` indicates that the input is an image.
 The location of the image is specified after `-i` and `-d` sets the display mode to true and `-s 2` sets the window size to 1440 x 900.
+If the location of image file is not specified, the demo automatically downloads a sample image file from the FTP server.
 You can also visualize regions in the image relevant for the classification of facial expression by adding `-g` as arguments:
 ```python
 python inference_demo.py image -i 'image_path' -d -s 2 -g